Income poverty & grantsIncome poverty & grants

 Data

-Data Source South African Social Security Agency (2007 - 2022) SOCPEN database - extracted data on child grants by special request.
+Data Source South African Social Security Agency (2007 - 2024) Social grant statistics.
 Pretoria: SASSA.

 Notes